Back to school time is here!

 Back To School Crafts

 Paper Plate Apple Craft – This apple craft for kids is the perfect activity for budding artists!
-Kids can paint, cut, and glue to create their own unique apples.
+Kids of all ages can paint, cut, and glue to create their own unique apples.
 Best of all, it’s a great way to have fun and get creative.

 Pencil Paper Bag Puppet Craft – Craft time is always a blast, but it’s even more fun when the project can be used for pretend play afterward!
 This pencil puppet is the perfect example.
-Not only is it easy and quick to make, but it can also be used in all sorts of pretend play scenarios.
+Not only is it easy and quick to make, but this printable craft can also be used in all sorts of pretend play scenarios.

 Back To School Activities